 #6- Your makeup and hair will be fresh- (This one's for you brides!)
 Your first look almost always takes place immediately after you get your hair and makeup done.
 And let's be honest, professional hair and makeup on your wedding day is not exactly cheap.
 So, wouldn't you want all of your most important photos from the day (the portraits!) done when you're looking super fresh and flawless.
 If you wait until after the ceremony, you could start looking sweaty, pieces of your hair might be falling, your face might start getting shiny, your makeup might have already smudged and ran all over your face from crying during the ceremony (waterproof mascara might work but that doesn't mean your foundation won't smear!)...
 Do you really want to take the chance and do all of your photos after the ceremony?
 Nothing looks better in photos than newly FRESH hair and makeup!

 #7- The feelings will still be there- One of the biggest reservations I get from couples about first looks is "I want the first time that we see each other to be special", "I want my husband to cry when they see me walking down the aisle".
 If this is your main concern about doing a first look, let me tell you the first time you see your husband/wife, whether you're doing a first look or not, will be far more SPECIAL than you ever imagined.
 And then guess what.... after you do your first look and see each other for the first time during the ceremony, THAT will be more special than you ever imagined too.
 It's two totally different moments and the feelings you'll be feeling when it's just the two of you are a little different than the feelings you'll be feeling when you're in "LET'S DO THIS" mode, with all of your friends and family there to watch (And I think there's just something so much more intimate of being alone the first time you see each other).
 And if you're a little shy in front of crowds or hate being the center of attention, your mind might be a little pre-occupied with thoughts of "Please don't trip over my dress, please don't trip over my dress...."
 Not to mention, I'd hate to have Great Uncle Harry jump in front of you with his ipad as you're walking down the aisle and obstruct your view of each other (I've seen it happen before...
 Blog post on reasons why to do an unplugged ceremony... coming soon).
 Bottom line... if the feelings are there during the first look, they will be there for the ceremony!
-I've seen groom's get emotional during the first look and then completely break down just 15 minutes later as their bride walks down the aisle.
+I've seen groom's get emotional during the first look and then completely break down just a few hours later as their bride walks down the aisle.